ParanoidUser/codewars-handbook/kata/beta/letter-to-ascii/README.md

 This kata is very simple.

-You will be given a character and you will convert it to its corresponding number.
+You will be given a character, and you will convert it to its corresponding number.

 Ex. 'a' = 97